-- The degree to which the proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to commercialize energy or related technologies; - Technical, market, organizational, and environmental risks associated with the project; - Whether the proposed project is likely to lead to increased employment and manufacturing in the United States; - Whether the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; and - Whether the proposed project will advance the goals of the Climate Action Champion initiative, as committed to by the designated Champion pursuant to its designation agreement.
-The Climate Action Champion initiative goals include improving climate resilience and reducing greenhouse gas emissions.
+- The degree to which the proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to commercialize energy or related technologies; - Technical, market, organizational, and environmental risks associated with the project;

+- Whether the proposed project is likely to lead to increased employment and manufacturing in the United States; - Whether the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; - Whether the applicant is a Climate Action Champion1 designated under DOE's Request for Applications DE-FOA-0001189 (RFA) or the applicant has a letter of support from a Climate Action Champion designated under the above referenced RFA. - The level of cost share above the 10% minimum; and - The degree to which the proposed project can contribute to an awardee pool representing a diversity of characteristics, locations, and sectors addressed.